 Here’s how Suave collaborates with beauty influencers on Instagram.

 When making a list of influencers for marketing beauty products, pay attention to their relevance and engagement rates.
-This research can be done manually or with the help of automated influencer tracking tools such as HYPR, Upfluence, and Pitchbox.
+This research can be done manually or with the help of automated influencer tracking tools such as HYPR, Upfluence, Pitchbox, and trendHERO.